jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 #### Compared To CPU-Like Call

 There was a lot of brainstorming about how this relates to the way it goes in other programming languages, which have a command call creation scheme totally compliant to the CPU’s way of handling command calls, which is not in the spirit of *commands as an object*.
-But that brainstorming was postponed, because it did not have anything to do with a goal, but more with optimization of the new computer language.
+But that brainstorming was postponed, because it did not have anything to do with a goal, but more with optimization of Encircle.
 The contemplations are still there in the article *Comparison to CPU-Like Call Instantiation*, as an unfinished brainstorm, that may be later worked out, to better take advantage of CPU power.

 #### Diagram Notation